tidb_feature_1800x600 (1)

 MariaDB places a strong emphasis on innovation and the continuous development of new features.
 The community actively contributes to the project by introducing enhancements, bug fixes, and performance optimizations.
 This collaborative approach allows MariaDB to evolve rapidly and stay up-to-date with the latest advancements in the field.

 Innovations come from MariaDB’s strong community-driven development model, which means development is open to community contributions and feedback.
 This has led to a faster development cycle and a more responsive product that meets the needs of its users.
-Oracle MySQL, on the other hand, is developed and managed by Oracle Corporation, which has a more centralized development process.
+Oracle Corporate, on the other hand, develops and manages Oracle MySQL, which has a more centralized development process.
+In the context of MariaDB vs MySQL, this difference often shows up in perceived innovation velocity and release cadence, with MariaDB frequently associated with quicker iteration driven by community input.
+By comparison, MySQL’s roadmap and release cycle can feel more top-down and centrally paced due to Oracle’s governance model.

 SkySQL is the managed service of MariaDB that removes the burden of database maintenance and lets developers focus on business innovation.